glfw/glfw/README.md

    scale
  - [Wayland] Bugfix: Window content scale events were not emitted when monitor scale changed
+ - [Wayland] Bugfix: `glfwSetWindowAspectRatio` reported an error instead of applying the specified ratio
  - [POSIX] Removed use of deprecated function `gettimeofday`
  - [POSIX] Bugfix: `CLOCK_MONOTONIC` was not correctly tested for or enabled
  - [WGL] Disabled the DWM swap interval hack for Windows 8 and later (#1072)